sdondley/ClimateChangeChat/raku/Cool-Raku.md

 on the end where `$nth` is the value passed into the subroutine.
 So this is how we tell the code in the parentheses which prime number to pull out.
 Those new to programming may be wondering why we subtract "1" from `$nth`.
-This small touch makes the subroutine more intuitive to use because a Sequence's index number starts at '0', not '1'.
+This small nice touch makes the subroutine more intuitive to use because a Sequence's index number starts at '0', not '1'.
 So to get the first element, we pass in a value of "1" which we gets reduced to "0" for us.
 If we didn't subtract one, passing in a "5" would actually return the 6th prime number.

 You can imagine that in between the parentheses is every prime number that can exist from 0 to infinity (but that hasn't actually been calculated and so uses